Yucheng-Zhang/corrknife/README.md

 - Parallelize the code with `OpenMP` and `MPI` in `C`.
 - Wrap the parallelized `C` with `Python`, which works better in loading data and plotting results.

+## Notes

+- To compile: `CC=gcc python setup.py build_ext --inplace`
+- Maybe it's better not to use python wrapper.

 ## Acknowledgement

 - This project is based on Shadab Alam's Correlation Function code https://gitlab.com/shadaba/CorrelationFunction.